Novaloc Overdenture System: A New Approach To Low-Profile Attachments

 The treatment for this patient included an upper and lower overdenture, each supported by four dental implants using the Novaloc attachment system.
 My goal was to quickly create a long-term, low-maintenance result for a patient forced into treatment for a new overdenture.

-While creating a new upper and lower overdenture definitive restoration, I identified many scenarios where a Straumann Novaloc attachment system could solve most restorative challenges for edentulous patients.
+While creating a new upper and lower overdenture definitive restoration, I identified many scenarios in which a Straumann Novaloc attachment system could solve the most restorative challenges for edentulous patients.

-The design features of the Novaloc attachment components caught my attention, and while working with the system, I now understand how this could be the first-choice system for overdenture patients in our practice.
+The design features of the Novaloc attachment components caught my attention.
+While working with the system, I now understand how this could be our practice’s first-choice system for overdenture patients.

 The design features of Straumann’s Novaloc attachment system include: